 Copper and Orange Hair.

 Copper and orange sound like the colorist's worse nightmare but somehow it works here.
-Working with color doesn't mean you need to go extreme, this lady has a bright shade of orange but she'll be able to wear this in situations other than casual.
-The whole secret to making it work is how you wear that cropped quiff, don't go too extravagant and you'll have something suitable for any environment, relying on the color for extra sparkle.
+Working with color doesn't mean you need to go extreme, this lady has a bright shade of orange but she'll be able to wear it in situations other than casual.
+The whole secret to making it work is how you wear cropped quiffs, don't go too extravagant and you'll have something suitable for any environment, relying on the color for extra sparkle.

 Some girls shrug at opting for an unconventional style, they cherish convention but there's always another way.
-Casting aside too many awesome options limits your choice to the extreme that you'll be stuck in a rut.
+Casting aside too many awesome options limits your choice to the extreme, you'll be stuck in a rut.
 Take a chance.

-Neat, Dark Chocolate Colored Cut that'll be Easy to Maintain.
+Neat, Dark Chocolate Colored Cut - Easy to Maintain.

-Image gallery of various women rocking basic short hairstyles but with some extra sparkle.
+Image gallery of various women rocking basic short hairstyles can be enhanced by some extra sparkle.
 Don't ignore the basic styles, the addition of the right amount of pizzazz makes you epic.

 To make your facial features pop you don't have to opt for something too daring.
-Try converting basic to unique with layers, means you have options rather than going extreme.
+Try converting basic to unique using layers, means you have options rather than going extreme.

 On the Long Side for this Site but Still a Winner.

 A modern woman holds her personal style in her own hands.
 Her integrated image would never be perfect without the supplement of her hair.
-Whichever style of dress and behavior she might choose, her hair will always be the final touch that will actually finish her image.
+Whichever style of dress and behavior she might choose, her hair will always be the final touch.

 If you're feeling fancy, spike it with some gel or comb it back for a stylish, greased back feel.
 If you're feeling tired and don't have time for fancy hairdo's, run a brush through to revitalize it and be right on your way.